Hypoallergenic cat breeds at a glance

 The beautiful Balinese is a longhaired Siamese.
 They share common traits with their Siamese cousins, being intelligent, outgoing and people-oriented.
 They love to play games and will follow you from room to room.

 The Rex and Sphynx cats have less fur (yes, Sphynx cats do have a peach-like fuzz) and therefore less is shed into the environment.
 While Rex and Sphynx cats shed less fur, they still shed dander (skin flakes) which contain the Fel d1 protein.

 The other hypoallergenic cat breeds are thought to produce less Fel d1 than other breeds of cat.
 This has yet to be proven.
 However, many cat owners and breeders substantiate this claim.

 Most cats shed all year round, with a more substantial shed around springtime.
 I recently spoke to a Siberian cat breeder who said that Siberian cats tend to shed less year-round, but instead shed twice a year heavily.
 She reported that in her experience, the breed has been good for allergy sufferers. *

 Coat colour has no impact on the level of danger, one study identified lower levels of salivary Fel d1 in older cats.

 Entire male cats produce more Fel d1 than female cats (either entire or spayed).

-* Unfortunately there really are no guarantees if you suffer from an allergy to cats.
-A leading cause of Rex cats being surrendered is that they were purchased with the belief they would be “allergy free” and the new owners still suffered from cat allergies.
+* Unfortunately there are no guarantees if you suffer from an allergy to cats.
+A leading cause of Rex cats being surrendered is that they were purchased with the belief they would be “allergy-free” and the new owners still suffered from cat allergies.
 You can do your best to reduce your chances by adopting from the list of cats LESS LIKELY to cause allergies, choosing a lighter coated cat, a desexed male or female, but even with all of this, they still may trigger problems.